Impact of Federal Budget Sequestration on Sponsored Projects

 - UC Berkeley Public Affairs: How will federal sequestration impact the campus?

-- UCOP Federal Government Relations: University of California Fact Sheet: Impacts of Sequestration on the University of California
+- UCOP Federal Government Relations: University of California Fact Sheet: Sequestration and the University of California

 - American Association for the Advancement of Science (AAAS) Sequestration Resources